 The current coronavirus pandemic has seen millions of workers around the world concerned for their safety.
 Some permanent employees and contractors have lacked sufficient Personal Protective Equipment (PPE), others have been restricted to certain locations or with limited access to tools and support, and many are uncertain about Health & Safety policies and their legal working rights.

-With Covid-19 set to affect the business world for the next few months at least, and instances of modern slavery on the rise, workers will need more information and support than ever before.
+With Covid-19 affecting the business world, and instances of modern slavery on the rise, workers will need more information and support than ever before.
 Here are five things you can use to ensure you are safe and legally protected, wherever you are in the world.

 Law and moral standards can vary significantly across countries and continents.
 Saudi Arabia’s legal system is considered to be much stricter than much of the rest of the world, with gender segregation and lesser rights for women, and capital punishment a common practice for a number of crimes.
 Over a dozen countries operate a complete ban on alcohol consumption and most geographical areas of the globe have zero-tolerance on drugs.
 Healthcare may even be more difficult to access in some regions without country-specific insurance or paying large fees.

 Local culture is integral to forming business and personal relationships when working away from home.
 Some regions are conservative and prioritise family time over individual socialising or working extra hours, many societies around the world are religious and require certain practices and celebrations in the calendar to be respected by residents and visitors alike.
 More liberal democracies will provide greater rights for LGBT individuals, those with minority religions and those with disabilities.
 Customs such as handshakes or eye contact can be vital to interpersonal communication, so do your research to remove the possibility of offending a colleague or missing a potential opportunity.